wolffsiemssen/json_risk/docs/fields.md

 ------------------------------------------------------------------------------
 ## bdc `String`
 ### Domain
 JSON Risk recognizes `unadjusted`, `following`, `modified following`, `preceding`.
 For convenience, JSON Risk interprets only the first letter and ignores case.
-That is, for `m` and `M`, JSON Risk assumes the modified folling business day convention.
+For example, for `m` and `M`, JSON Risk assumes the modified folling business day convention.
 ### Instruments
 Relevant for most cash flow generating instruments, i.e., `bond`, `floater`, `swap`, `swaption`, `callable_bond`
 ### Meaning
 This field determines how dates generated within schedule generation are adjusted, dependent on the field `calendar`.
-Refer cash flow generation for details.
+Refer to cash flow generation for details.

 ------------------------------------------------------------------------------